IgnaciodelaTorreArias/BookRental/README.md

 ## Usage

-Firs you need to generate the certificates, use [certificates.sh](./infrastructure/certificates/certificates.sh), this uses openssl, if you are on windows you can use wsl or install openssl.
+First you need to generate the certificates, use [certificates.sh](./infrastructure/certificates/certificates.sh), this uses openssl, if you are on windows you can use wsl or install openssl.

-Dependencies: Services depend on BD/Kafka/OTEL-LGTM to get the dependencies running use the command:
+Dependencies: Services depend on DB/Kafka/OTEL-LGTM to get the dependencies running use the command:

 ~~~ps
 docker compose --env-file .\testing.env -f .\docker-compose.test.yml up --build